 April 3, 2022

 You know what really stinks?
-Having your body naturally wake itself up at 6 a.m. when you planned to enjoy a zero day off the trail.
+Having your body naturally wake itself up at 6 a.m. when you plan to enjoy a zero-day off the trail.
 Why the heck was I even awake before the sun was even up??
-I was in a nice comfy hotel bed.
+I was in a nice, comfy hotel bed.
 The blackout shades were drawn.
 The room was quiet.
 Yet I was 100% wide awake.

-With the inability to fall back to sleep, I spent the next hour reading on my phone while I patiently waited for the guys to get up too.
-And once everyone was alive and dressed, it was time to go out on the town feed our faces.
-Volt and I planned to introduce Elliot to homestyle American cooking courtesy of the local Cracker Barrel, and then we were off to explore “the city of seven wonders” (aka Flagstaff).
+With the inability to fall back to sleep, I spent the next hour reading on my phone while I patiently waited for the guys to get up, too.
+And once everyone was alive and dressed, it was time to go out on the town and feed our faces.
+Volt and I planned to introduce Elliot to homestyle American cooking courtesy of the local Cracker Barrel.
+Then we were off to explore “the city of seven wonders” (aka Flagstaff).

 TOWN CHORES

 I had lots of town chores to tend to on this quiet Sunday morning.
-First I needed to resupply for the next 105-mile leg of the Arizona Trail.
-Then I needed to called home to talk with my loved ones.
+First, I needed to resupply for the next 105-mile leg of the Arizona Trail.
+Then, I needed to call home to talk with my loved ones.
 And when all that was done, the three of us set off for the local REI and another local outfitter called Babbitt’s Backcountry.

-I was surprised to discover that both of the outdoor stores in Flagstaff had the lightweight jacket I really wanted to buy when my other one bit the dust a few weeks ago.
+I was surprised to discover that both outdoor stores in Flagstaff had the lightweight rain jacket I wanted to buy when my other one bit the dust a few weeks ago.
 But since I’d already splurged on an expensive replacement in Payson, I was committed to riding out the rest of this trail with my existing rain jacket.
-I’d have to wait until I got back home before deciding whether this recently-acquired item would remain in my long-term gear or not.
+I’d have to wait until I returned home before deciding whether this recently acquired item would remain in my long-term gear or not.

 While we were out gear shopping, I also decided to swap out my crappy Amazon no-name waterproof sock (i.e., not really waterproof socks) for another brand of socks in hopes that they might be an improvement when we hit the snow between here and the Utah border.
 And while I was at it, I bought myself:

-- A new pair of Injinji toe socks so I could get ditch my existing ones that currently had two holes sewn up with dental floss.
+• A new pair of Injinji toe socks so I can ditch my my yucky pair with two holes sewn up with dental floss.

 Once I delivered my armful of good to the register, I was stoked to discover that my REI dividend rewards had become available while I was out here hiking the Arizona Trail.
 So my new gear didn’t cost me a thing out-of-pocket!!
 Talk about good timing!